- The profits of a GmbH

 The Grunderwerbssteuer (land transfer tax) is only due once when a piece of land is purchased.
 When your GmbH purchases a piece of land or real estate, the purchase price is multiplied by the land transfer tax rate.
 Depending on the federal state, this varies between 6.5% and 3.5%.

 We’re building a library of accounting-related articles in English to help you understand what’s involved in managing a business’s finances in Germany.
-The Master List can be found here, here’s a sampling that may be useful:
+The Master List can be found here, here’s a sampling:

 - Everything you need to know about income tax